LaunchCodeEducation/aws-basics/content/s3/static-websites/angular-static-website/_index.md

 This will open up a new menu with the following options:

 - `Hosting Type`: For this walkthrough you will be selecting `Host a static website` as the option.
-- `Index Document`: The Index Document you will be using is `index.html` as seen earlier in this walkthrough.
+- `Index Document`: The Index Document you will be using is `index.html` that you uploaded earlier in this walkthrough.
 - `Error Document`: This option you will leave as defaulted.
 - `Redirection Rules`: This option you will leave as defaulted.